NON CORE Curriculum

 Milestones

-For each of the threshold concepts, three milestones (containing procedural and semantic knowledge needed to understand the threshold concepts) provide a progression model.
+For each of the threshold concepts, three milestones (containing both substantive and disciplinary knowledge needed to understand the threshold concepts) provide a progression model.

 Milestone 1: Year 1 and Year 2